Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 ## File types

 During the processing, different file types are being used and created.
-This section gives an overview of all files that are being used during processing, how to implement and when to use them.
+This section gives an overview of all those files, how to implement them and when to use which file.

 ### fastq